Marfjeh/coinhive-block/README.md

 ## How to install pre-compiled hostfile (ALL OS, Windows, Linux, Mac OSX, etc.)
 [On this wiki page][7] there's a tutorial how to install it on Windows, Linux and Mac OSX etc.

+There are secceral ways of compiling the hostfile.
+This is because we want everyone to be able to compile it.
+That's why you can pick your way.
+The ways of compiling are described below.

 ## How to compile (Linux)
 ```BASH
 git clone https://github.com/Marfjeh/coinhive-block.git or git clone git@github.com:Marfjeh/coinhive-block.git